Type 2 diabetes: Diet

-An elevated intake of microbiota-accessible carbohydrates can help reducing the effects of T2D.

-A 2022 umbrella review concluded that, red and white meat consumption is associated with an increased risk contrary to dairy products which have a diminished risk.

 Stress management

 Although psychological stress is recognized as a risk factor for type 2 diabetes, the effect of stress management interventions on disease progression are not established.
 A Cochrane review is under way to assess the effects of mindfulness‐based interventions for adults with type 2 diabetes.

 Medications

 Blood sugar control

-There are several classes of anti-diabetic medications available.
+There are several classes of diabetes medications available.
 Metformin is generally recommended as a first line treatment as there is some evidence that it decreases mortality; however, this conclusion is questioned.
 Metformin should not be used in those with severe kidney or liver problems.
+The American Diabetes Association and European Association for the Study of Diabetes recommend using a GLP-1 receptor agonist or SGLT2 inhibitor as the first-line treatment in patients who have or are at high risk for atherosclerotic cardiovascular disease, heart failure, or chronic kidney disease.
+The higher cost of these drugs compared to metformin has limited their use.

-A second oral agent of another class or insulin may be added if metformin is not sufficient after three months.
-Other classes of medications include: sulfonylureas, thiazolidinediones, dipeptidyl peptidase-4 inhibitors, SGLT2 inhibitors, and glucagon-like peptide-1 analogs.
-As of 2015 there was no significant difference between these agents.
+Other classes of medications include: sulfonylureas, thiazolidinediones, dipeptidyl peptidase-4 inhibitors, SGLT2 inhibitors, and GLP-1 receptor agonists.
 A 2018 review found that SGLT2 inhibitors and GLP-1 agonists, but not DPP-4 inhibitors, were associated with lower mortality than placebo or no treatment.
 Rosiglitazone, a thiazolidinedione, has not been found to improve long-term outcomes even though it improves blood sugar levels.
 Additionally it is associated with increased rates of heart disease and death.

-The effects of Plioglitazone have been compared in a Cochrane systematic review to that of other blood sugar lowering-medicine, including metformin, acarbose, and repaglinide, not showing any benefit in reducing the chance of developing type 2 diabetes in people at risk.
-It did, however, show reduction of risk of developing type 2 diabetes when compared to a placebo or to no treatment.
-These results should be interpreted considering that most of the data of the studies included in this review were of low or very-low certainty.

 Injections of insulin may either be added to oral medication or used alone.
 Most people do not initially need insulin.
 When it is used, a long-acting formulation is typically added at night, with oral medications being continued.
 Doses are then increased to effect (blood sugar levels being well controlled).
 When nightly insulin is insufficient, twice daily insulin may achieve better control.
-The long acting insulins glargine and detemir are equally safe and effective, and do not appear much better than neutral protamine Hagedorn (NPH) insulin, but as they are significantly more expensive, they are not cost effective as of 2010.
+The long acting insulins glargine and detemir are equally safe and effective, and do not appear much better than NPH insulin, but as they are significantly more expensive, they are not cost effective as of 2010.
 In those who are pregnant, insulin is generally the treatment of choice.